-Level Description Global settings Global settings are stored in a central location (the Identity Vault) so that multiple application servers can use the same setting values.
-For example, someone with a cluster of application servers would typically use global settings for the cluster configuration values.
-To find the global settings in your Identity Vault, look for the following object under your User Application driver: configuration.AppDefs.AppConfig For example: configuration.AppDefs.AppConfig.MyUserApplicationDrive r.MyDriverSet.MyOrg The XmlData attribute of the configuration object contains the global settings data.
+Global Settings: Global settings are stored in a central location (the Identity Vault) so that multiple application servers can use the same setting values.
+For example, If you have a cluster of application servers, the cluster configuration values use the global settings.

+To find the global settings in your Identity Vault, look for the following object under your User Application driver:

+'''

+configuration.AppDefs.AppConfig

+'''

+configuration.AppDefs.AppConfig.MyUserApplicationDriver.MyDriverSet.My Orq

+The XmlData attribute of the configuration object contains the global settings data.

-Level Description Local setting Local settings are stored separately on each application server so that an individual server can override the value of one or more global settings.
+• Local Settings: Local settings are stored separately on each application server so that an individual server can override the value of one or more global settings.

 For example, you might want to specify a local setting to remove an application server from the cluster specified in the global settings, or to reassign a server to a different cluster.

-For example: tomcat/server/IDMProv/conf/sys- configuration-xmldata.xml.
-If your server has local settings, that data is contained in this file.
-If no local settings have been specified, the file won't exist.
+Go to tomcat/conf/ism-configuration.properties, the sample local cache settings are:

+'''

+com.sssw.fw.cache.LockAcquisitionTimeout = 15000

+com.sssw.fw.cache.EvictionPolicyClass =

+org.jboss.cache.eviction.LRUPolicy

+com.sssw.fw.cache.eviction.WakeUpIntervalSeconds = 4

+'''

+When you enable the Local Settings option for a cache, the modified local settings are stored in the ism-configuration.properties file.

-You should think of global settings as the default values for every application server that uses a particular instance of the User Application driver.
-When you change a global setting, you are affecting each of those servers (at the next restart of the identity applications), except for those cases where an individual server specifies a local override.
+The global settings are the default values for every application server that uses a particular instance of User Application driver.
+Altering the global settings values affects every server unless it specifies local settings to override the global settings.